segmentio/action-destinations/packages/docs/create.md

 The Segment CLI introspects field definitions when you run `./bin/run generate:types` to generate their TypeScript declarations.
 This ensures the `perform` function is strongly-typed.

-Define fields with a JSON scheme.
-If your editor or IDE provides good Intellisense and autocompletion, you should see the allowed properties.
+Define fields following the field schema If your editor or IDE provides good Intellisense and autocompletion, you should see the allowed properties.

 As mentioned above, the `perform` function contains the code that defines what the action does.